alparslanyilmaaz/bilgicsv2/README.md

 # IeltsPrep

-This is a project of bilgics website.
+This is a example blog website.

-## Todos
+## Used Technologies

-Api has to create. this is not work with api.
-All datas has to come dynamic.
+Bootstrap
+Ng-Zorro
+Angular Material Library